pcafrica/advanced_programming_2023-2024/labs/01/01-intro_unix.md

    4. Compress the backup folder into a single archive file `backup_<timestamp>.tar.gz`.
    5. Display a message indicating the successful completion of the backup process.
 3. Test your script by running it in your terminal.
 Ensure it performs all the specified tasks correctly.
-4. **Bonus**: Implement error handling in your script.
+4. (**Bonus**) Implement error handling in your script.
 For example, check if the specified input directory exists.

 ---